CACI-CYP/recruitment-test/README.md

 the application is started.
 The schema is defined in `./src/main/resources/schema.sql`, the data items are defined in `./src/main/resources/data.sql`.

-The H2 console can be accessed `/h2-console`.
-The JDBC URL will be logged to the console by Spring, the entry will look something like `H2 console available at '/h2-console'.
+The H2 console can be accessed via `/h2-console`.
+The JDBC URL will be logged to the console by Spring during startup and the entry will look something like `H2 console available at '/h2-console'.
 Database available at 'jdbc:h2:mem:9f512af6-45fe-45a2-9c9b-28c950fcba95'`.

 Use `next value for <seq_name>`, e.g., `next value for student_seq` to get the next value from a sequence in H2.